 At the edge of the forest we came to a rocky lava plain.
 Standing on the rocks and looking out to sea my vision was filled with what must have been thousands of birds flying, swooping and diving for fish.
-It looked like a swarm of giant insects but in actual fact were wedge-rumped storm petrels!
+It looked like a swarm of giant insects but in actual fact were storm petrels!

 Santa Cruz II

-The Santa Cruz II had a complete renovation in 2015 and is modern and comfortable.
+The Santa Cruz II underwent a complete renovation in 2015 and is modern and comfortable.
 She is 71.8 metres long and, with 50 spacious air-conditioned cabins located across three decks.
 This ship can provide families and groups of friends a wide range of cabin styles and sizes from which to choose.

 For ease of getting to shore and for wildlife viewing along the coast line Zodiacs are used as well as a boat with a glass bottom to view the underwater wildlife.
 Sea kayaking and snorkelling are also available.

 Capacity: 90 Guests